 ‘Murica…fuckk yeah… Opening Day is the return of America’s past time.
 Baseball, in all its beauty, is the purest microcosm to the American Tale.
 With the start of each new season, each team comes into April with an equal shot to overcome the lengthy journey, band together as a team/city/community, work hard, have some fun, and compete for a pennant.
 If we have learned nothing from the game, it’s that on any given day, we can be captivated by a team’s efforts and surprised by even the biggest of underdogs, and that’s what America is about.
 In its simplest form, Baseball is inherently patriotic because it’s a living example of what this country has built its foundations on.
 No mater your age, race, political affiliation, baseball, like America, provides the medium for greatness…if you are willing to put in the work.

 But what we really love about the start of the season is that it represents hope.
 Hope that our teams can persevere the dog days of August and make a playoff run, hope that a fresh start can revive a dwindling franchise, hope that this is OUR year.
 As we get older, fresh starts are few and far between.
 And as our lives mature and our careers become cemented in the mundane, the notion of hope escapes us.
 Opening day, even for a few short hours provides us with the satisfaction that hope does still exist.
-Baseball shows us, year after year that a fresh start (and some changes to the back-end of your bullpen) is all it takes to be great…ask the Red Sox.
+Baseball shows us, year after year that a fresh start (and some changes to the back-end of your bullpen) is all it takes to be great… ask the Mets, or the Royals.